5 Rustic-Modern Rooms Exquisitely Framed by Brick Walls

 We love that these old brick walls were given a second chance to shine.

 Brick walls have a timeless charm.
 They add warmth and character to any interior, and new colour blends and textures’ innovative designs allow them to radiate in any room.
 Envy these lucky folks who found this treasure behind old plaster or learn how to create your own whitewashed brick wall from a couple who did it brick by brick.

 1. New York style

-Tina Wilson and her husband Brent Stephenson, of Summit Renovations, got rid of some hard-to-believe green walls from a 1980s renovation and allowed this captivating exposed-brick wall to beautifully work with a set of mid-century-inspired furniture (sourced from Wayfair) to create a welcoming living room in their 562-square-foot New York-inspired condo.
+Designer Tina Wilson and Brent Stephenson, of Summit Renovations, got rid of some hard-to-believe green walls from a 1980s renovation and allowed this captivating exposed-brick wall to beautifully work with a set of mid-century-inspired furniture (sourced from Wayfair) to create a welcoming living room in their 562-square-foot New York-inspired condo.

 2. Industrial meets nautical

 This Beatty Street condo kept the same ‘80s interior design for 33 years until designer Sophie Burke was hired to turn it into a dream house.
 Burke added plank-oak flooring and neutral colours to the exposed-brick wall and timber ceiling to create an intimate space where you can either relax or finally get to inbox zero.
 See Burke’s full creation here.

 The homeowners—Foz and Arnott—of this 1973 Whistler cabin renovated it with the help of Stark Architecture and turned it into a stylish family home.
 Unluckily, there was no brick wall, so the couple decided to add one: they glued brick by brick and then grouted and painted them white to achieve this shabby-chic style.
 Take a tour of the cabin here.